-Keep in mind that every individual is different, which means stress will affect each person to a varying degree.
-However, this article will specifically focus on stress and weight gain.
+Keep in mind that every individual is unique, therefore stress has a different impact on each person.
+However, this post will concentrate on the relationship between stress and weight gain.

 Why Is Your Weight Fluctuating?

 Many people experience stress-related weight gain, even if they don’t alter their diet in any way.
 That’s because stress can lead to hormonal changes.
 Your body is most likely storing more fat and burning fewer calories.
 Cortisol is a naturally-occurring hormone in your body, which is released in times of stress.
 It stimulates your fat and carbohydrate metabolism, creating a surge of energy in your body (aka ‘fight or flight mode’).

 When your body is under a lot of stress, it releases adrenaline and cortisol.
 Although the former decreases your appetite, once it wears off, the latter takes control.
 The simplest way to explain the effects of cortisol is that it makes you crave unhealthy food.
 Additionally, it suppresses digestive processes, as well as inhibiting immune and reproductive systems.
 There are also clear ties between stress, anxiety, and depression, which may also influence your activity level, eating behavior, and sleep patterns.

 Unhealthy Eating Habits